Fine-Tuning Language Models to Know What They Know: Related Work

 \section{Related Work}

 \paragraph{Metacognition in LLMs}

-Research on LLM metacognition has largely addressed specific phenomena such as hallucination \cite{Ji_2023}, answer refusal \cite{Zhang2024-es, wen-etal-2025-know}, confidence calibration \cite{lin2022teachingmodelsexpressuncertainty}, and self-evaluation \cite{self-refine}.
-However, these studies primarily focus on enhancing utility by controlling specific types of metacognitive errors in LLMs.

-While some scholars report a lack of metacognition in LLMs \citep{Yin2023-rb, Kale2025-ad}, others suggest models possess functional access to internal states \cite{comsa2025doesmakesensespeak}.
-For instance, models have demonstrated calibration in correctness assessment \citet{Kadavath2022-ce}, the ability to restrict responses to provided information \citet{Prato2024-bf}, awareness of learned characteristics \citet{Betley2025-cb}, and superior behavioral prediction compared to external observers \citet{binder2025looking}.
-Building upon these findings, this study focuses on LLMs' awareness of their own knowledge and introduces a methodology to strengthen the alignment between internal knowledge and explicit behavior.
+The question of whether LLMs possess genuine metacognitive abilities remains a subject of ongoing debate.
+Some scholars report a lack of metacognition in LLMs \citep{Yin2023-rb, Kale2025-ad, doi:10.1177/09637214251391158}, and others suggest models possess functional access to internal states \cite{comsa2025doesmakesensespeak, ji-an2026language}.
+While studies on calibration \citep{Kadavath2022-ce}, refusal \citep{Prato2024-bf}, and behavioral prediction \citep{binder2025looking, Betley2025-cb} are often associated with metacognitive traits, they primarily address functional reliability and do not explicitly claim to investigate metacognition.
+Since research directly targeting metacognition remains limited \citep{decoupling-metacog-quantify}, this study focuses on the capacity to evaluate internal knowledge by controlling for confounding heuristics and introduces a methodology to enhance this metacognitive alignment.

 \paragraph{Evolution Strategies} Evolution Strategies \citep[ES;][]{rechenberg1973evolutionsstrategie, schwefel1977} are gradient-free optimization techniques that iteratively refine model parameters by evaluating a population of perturbed candidates.
 Unlike backpropagation, which computes exact derivatives, ES requires only forward passes.
-While traditionally limited by the high dimensionality of neural networks, recent advancements have successfully extended this approach to the full-parameter fine-tuning of LLMs \cite{qiu2025, sarkar2025evolution}.
+Recent advancements successfully extended this approach to the full-parameter fine-tuning of LLMs \cite{qiu2025, sarkar2025evolution}.

 ES remains effective even for non-differentiable objectives where gradient-based approaches typically fail.
-Since ES generates individuals with updated weights prior to reward calculation, it can model the entire behavioral patterns across diverse situations as a single reward, rather than focusing on isolated actions.
-Because the alignment between Direct and Meta Questions is such a holistic reward function, ES was employed as the optimization method.
+Since ES generates individuals with updated weights prior to reward calculation, it can model entire behavioral patterns across diverse situations as a single reward, rather than focusing on isolated actions.
+Because the alignment between direct and meta questions is such a holistic reward function, ES was employed as the optimization method.